How to install a FIPS compliant Kubernetes cluster

 Attention

-If you are deploying a DISA STIG hardened cluster, stop here and instead continue following the Canonical Kubernetes DISA STIG deployment guide to get detailed instructions on deploying with a stricter bootstrap configuration file or joining the cluster with a stricter join configuration file.
+If you are deploying a DISA STIG hardened cluster, stop here and instead continue following the Canonical Kubernetes DISA STIG deployment guide to get detailed instructions on deploying with a stricter bootstrap or join configuration file.

 sudo k8s bootstrap